 Scholars in the Program participate in internships, research programs, and IILJ events during their time at NYU.
-In addition, IILJ Scholars develop a substantial research agenda and publication record in international law.
+In addition, IILJ Scholars are encouraged to develop a substantial research agenda and publication record in international law.
 In their 2nd and 3rd years, IILJ Scholars participate in the International Law and Human Rights Emerging Scholarship Conference where they present their papers and receive substantive feedback from faculty and field experts.
 The Program also provides scholars with individual mentorship and career guidance.Read more >

-At the end of their 2nd year, the IILJ Scholars have an opportunity to apply to enter the four-year JD-LLM in International Law, a highly selective program providing advanced specialist training in international law.
+At the end of their 2nd year, IILJ Scholars with exemplary academic record have an opportunity to apply to apply to the four-year JD-LLM in International Law, a highly selective program providing advanced specialist training in international law.
 The 4-year JD-LLM is a unique and innovative addition to NYU Law School’s academic programs.
 It is designed for students seeking specialist academic expertise in international law.
 The program aims to provide close mentoring and specialist training for a small number of outstanding students who will go on to make a significant contribution to scholarship, teaching, and innovative practice in the field of international law.
 The three-year JD program is followed by a one-year Master of Laws degree (LLM) that combines research and writing with some course work.
 Throughout the program Scholars will participate in academic colloquia, including presentation of their own scholarship during the LLM year, and in special seminars with leading scholars and practitioners in international law.
 Individual mentoring by international law faculty is a key component of the program.
 Potential mentors include Professors Philip Alston, Jose Alvarez, Kevin Davis, David Golove, Ryan Goodman, Robert Howse, Benedict Kingsbury, Martti Koskenneimi, Mattias Kumm, Samuel Rascoff, Linda Silberman, Richard Stewart, J.H.H.
 Weiler, and Katrina Wyman, along with many other NYU Law faculty

 This 4-year program is designed to overcome the growing challenge in a three-year JD program of obtaining both an outstanding general legal education and the depth of specialist expertise and proven publication record that helps bring success in some of the most exciting parts of the international law job market.
 International law is a specialized and complex field.
 For the academic and international organizations job markets in particular, where a portfolio of high-quality written work is required, JD graduates are increasingly seeking not only clerkships and practical experience, but also post-graduate research and course work in international law.
 The NYU JD-LLM offers an integrated program of specialized training that is made possible by NYU Law’s unique range and depth in international law faculty, courses, and programmatic resources.